broadcast Package Overview

 Implements efficient broadcasted operations for atomic and recursive arrays.

-Besides linking to ‘Rcpp’, ‘broadcast’ does not depend on, vendor, link to, include, or otherwise use any external libraries; ‘broadcast’ was essentially made from scratch and can be installed out-of-the-box.
+Besides linking to ‘Rcpp’, ‘broadcast’ does not use any external libraries in any way; ‘broadcast’ was essentially made from scratch and can be installed out-of-the-box.

 The implementations available in ‘broadcast’ include, but are not limited to, the following: